Matstah/atcn_project/Project/README.md

 * The testing scripts, are in `Project/testing` folder.

 ### Stateful firewall
 The stateful firewall is completely implemented in p4.
 Therefore it runs since the start of mininet.
 All IP traffic not being UDP or TCP can pass, as this was not part of our focus.
-Therefore pingall shows full connectivity (as long as no filters are set).
+Pingall shows full connectivity (as long as no filters are set).
 When sending TCP and UDP, all ingress traffic should be blocked due to the stateful firewall being active.
 See firewall diagram for further informations.
 If a TCP/UDP packet is sent from inside out, then the response will be allowed back in.

+### Black and White Lists
 Now lets activate all functionalities of the firewall with our default values.
 ```
 sudo python firewall_controller.py
 ```

-### Black and White Lists
 This script sets up the Whitelist for TCP ports and Blacklists for IP adresses.
 **NOTE**: To add new ports or IP addresses, use the *.txt* files in *filters* folder and either run the script again (and reset everything), or manually clear the corresponding list and load it again.
 Check the README of the controller folder for details and examples.